-The academy's attendance of 92.67%, significantly above the national average for the 2021-22 academic year.
-Pupil Premium student attendance and punctuality was broadly in line with 'Other' students, with a difference of 2.9% and was significantly above the national average.
+The academy's attendance of 92.1%, significantly above the national average for the 2022-3 academic year of 90.8%.
+Pupil Premium student attendance and punctuality was broadly in line with 'Other' students, with a difference of 2% and was significantly above the national average.
 The gap in attendance between Pupil Premium and 'Other' students continues to decrease, but will remain a focus of the academy's strategy to ensure this reduces further.

-The average number and percentage of students receiving suspensions remains under the National Average and continues a pattern of significant reduction when compared to 2020-21, ensuring pupils have access to a greater number of lessons, supporting the recovery of their academic progress.
+The average number and percentage of students receiving suspensions remains under the National Average and continues a pattern of significant reduction from when we first opened in 2018.
 The academy will continue to monitor and support student behaviour through its strategic statement, aiming to continue to show the high rates of improvement previously demonstrated.

-The academy recognises that pupil well-being and mental health continue to be impacted due to the after effects of the COVID-19 pandemic, with this impact particularly acute amongst disadvantaged pupils.
-The academy has used pupil premium funding to provided wellbeing and pastoral support to all pupils, with targeted interventions utilised where required.
+The academy recognises that student well-being and mental health continue to be impacted due to the after effects of the COVID-19 pandemic, with this impact particularly acute amongst disadvantaged students.
+The academy has used pupil premium funding to provide wellbeing and pastoral support to all students, with targeted interventions utilised where required.
 The academy will continue to allocate funding to this due to its importance in supporting young people's academic outcomes.